 We are just about 1/2 through the program!
 It’s going by so fast!
-I love seeing all the pictures on facebook and getting emails from people telling me how they are doing.
+I love seeing pictures and getting emails from people telling me how they are doing.

-Something that came up this week from a participant is that she was not tolerating the increase in fruits and vegetables.
+Something that came up in past around this time in the challenge is that your body might not be tolerating the increase in fruits and vegetables.
 It prompted me to give everyone an important tip about making changes:

 Take it slow!

-Our bodies get used to our regular way of eating, so when you intentionally make a change (especially if it involves increasing fiber!), it’s best to make those changes a little bit at a time, over a few weeks time.
-I will plan to include that in week one for the next time I do this challenge.
+Our bodies get used to our regular way of eating, so when you intentionally make a change (especially if it involves increasing fiber!), it’s best to make those changes a little bit at a time, over a few weeks’ time.

 Now on to this week’s topic, which will be a favorite, I’m sure!!